Cooperative: Job satisfaction

-However, Castel et al.. also points out that not all of the characteristics of workers cooperatives increase job satisfaction.
+However, that research also indicates that not all of the characteristics of workers cooperatives increase job satisfaction.
 In fact, they point out that some characteristics are perjudicial for mental health, such as the perceived increase in work pressure (some workers feel that since they are the owners of their means of production, they are pressured into working more by other colleagues), or the ambiguity of the relationship between other workers (everyone being in the same decision-making position can create conflicts among workers).

 Hanson and Prushinkaya (2021) conducted a survey that found similar results: they found that, in general, cooperativists state high job satisfaction, autonomy and voice, and professional development.
 They also found that the majority of individual respondents described their job security, job satisfaction, work effort, and the economic stability of the company as somewhat or much better than what they experienced in their last job.
 Also, a majority reported the quality of supervision, feedback, and training was superior in their co-op job.
 Their research also showed that within co-ops, training and skill-building matters for democratic governance: workers who received cooperative-specific training participated more in workplace decision making.

 Another research also shows that worker cooperatives are still beneficial for job satisfaction even if their activity is in no sense related to the social and solidarity economy or has no social purpose at all.
 According to Hyungsik Eum this is because "in worker cooperatives, worker-members have a sense of ownership of their own jobs and workplaces".

 Women in cooperatives

 Since cooperatives are based on values like self-help, democracy, equality, equity, and solidarity, they can play a particularly strong role in empowering women, especially in developing countries.
 Cooperatives allow women who might have been isolated and working individually to band together and create economies of scale as well as increase their own bargaining power in the market.
-In statements in advance of International Women's Day in early 2013, President of the International Cooperative Alliance, Dame Pauline Green, said, "Cooperative businesses have done so much to help women onto the ladder of economic activity.
+In statements in advance of International Women's Day in early 2013, President of the ICA Dame Pauline Green stated, "Cooperative businesses have done so much to help women onto the ladder of economic activity.
 With that comes community respect, political legitimacy and influence."

 However, despite the intended democratic structure of cooperatives and the values and benefits shared by members, due to traditional gender norms on the role of women, and other instilled cultural practices that sidestep attempted legal protections, women and other disadvantaged groups suffer a disproportionately low representation in cooperative membership around the world.
 Representation of women through active membership (showing up to meetings and voting), as well as in leadership and managerial positions is even lower.

 Some of the patriarchal behaviors that can be found in cooperatives involve the formal structures and hierarchy that conform the cooperative: